Friday, December 19, 2014

 Salient points regarding Enter Shikari and its position on “small venues” :

-1) Enter Shikari cut its teeth playing small venues the length and breadth of the UK over a period of 2 years+, so knows from whence it speaks.
+1) Enter Shikari cut its teeth playing small venues the length and breadth of the

 2) Small venues are the bootcamp that prepares a band for taking on the bigger venues and festival stages that hopefully make up its live future.

-3) Enter Shikari strongly believes the UK music industry should do more to support small venues.
+3) Enter Shikari strongly believes the

 4) Enter Shikari is proud to add its name to the list of patrons of Music Venues Trust.